 Using Siri, we can only control our Apple Music songs and playlists.
 Thus to download music from Spotify and then transfer them to iTunes Library will be a perfect solution to play Spotify on HomePod without limits.
 And NoteBurner will help you achieve it easily.
 Let’s get more details:

-NoteBurner Spotify Music Converter is a professional DRM removal tool specially designed for Spotify users to download and convert Spotify songs, albums, or playlists to MP3, AAC, FLAC or WAV format so as to transfer them to any other devices.
+NoteBurner Spotify Music Converter is a professional DRM removal tool specially designed for Spotify users to download and convert Spotify songs, albums, or playlists to MP3, AAC, FLAC, AIFF, or WAV format so as to transfer them to any other devices.
 The program supports both Windows and Mac OS.
 Here we will take the Windows version as an example.
 For Mac users, please refer to How to Download Music from Spotify on Mac for detailed steps.

 Step 1 Download, Install and Launch NoteBurner Spotify Music Converter

 To import your music to NoteBurner, please directly drag and drop the playlist from Spotify to the rectangular box of the main interface or you can copy and paste the link and click the button "+".

 Step 3 Choose MP3 as the Output Format

 Click the button on the top-right to choose output format.
 In Convert settings, you can choose output format (MP3, AAC, FLAC, AIFF, or WAV), conversion mode (Intelligent Mode, Spotify Record or YouTube Download), output quality (High 320kbps, Medium 256kbps, Low 128kbps) and more.

 Step 4 Download Music from Spotify to Local Computer